jieunjeong09/RNAseq-limma/README.md

 Processing requires metadata key that can use information from soft file or series matrix file, the latter has a format that is easier to use.
 In either case, one has to modify this script for other data series.

 `make_key.R` downloads the series matrix and makes `GSE263611_key.RDS` of table with rownames that identify samples and columns that provide GEO `Accession`, `Treatment`, `CellLine` and `Assay`.
 For nicer tables, sample with accessions GSM8195226 to  GSM8195233 get sample names `S26` to `S33`.
-Short names are practical for GEO samples; for larger datasets, more accession digits can be retained.
+Short names are practical for GEO samples; for larger datasets, more accession digits can be retained.  `make_key_new.R` is a newer version that selects needed lines from the GEO series matrix file using patterns and fully relies on vectorization.
+This code is easier to adapt to other GEO series matrix files.

 Some data series include count data in data series matrix, but not in this series.